cwchentw/ksv/README.md

 ## Known Issues or Bugs

+* Fail on trailing EOL in a CSV sheet
 * C file streams may not work in C++ binding
 * `ksv table` cannot handle EOL within fields well